Basel-Dawoud/Recipes-Examples-BootlinTutorial/README.md

-# yoctoBitbakeRecipes
-Explaining examples of recipes of the bootlin yocto tutorial
+# Explaining examples of recipes of the bootlin yocto tutorial

 ```bash
 SUMMARY = "Hello world program"